Luis Moya, Zacatecas: Geography

+Climate

 Luis Moya has a temperate semi-arid climate with dry winters.
 Average temperatures in the municipality range between 16 and 18 C, and average annual precipitation ranges between 400 and 500 mm.

 History

 Luis Moya was originally founded as a settlement in 1692 with the name of San Francisco de los Adames.

 After Mexican independence, San Francisco de los Adames was part of the partido of Pinos in the state of San Luis Potosí.
-The Mexican Constitution of 1857 formalized the transfer of the municipality of San Francisco de los Adames to Zacatecas.
+The Constitution of 1857 formalized the transfer of the municipality of San Francisco de los Adames to Zacatecas.
 It became a free municipality under the name of San Francisco de los Adame on 19 August 1916.
 On 9 January 1935, the municipality changed its name in honour of Luis Moya.

 Administration

 The municipal government of Luis Moya comprises a president, a councillor (Spanish: síndico), and ten trustees (regidores), six elected by relative majority and four by proportional representation.
 The current president of the municipality is Guadalupe Silva Medina.